joshterrell805-historic/youtube-next-activity-predictor/README.md

 1. From the credentials tab, create a new api key (server).
 1. Save your api key in the environment variable "GOOGLE\_API\_KEY"
   - linux/mac: `export GOOGLE_API_KEY=your_key_here`

+### Limitations

+This is a demonstration of my ability to scrape for and parse data as well as use, tune, and evaluate machine-learning algorithms.
+As such, I didn't spend much time tuning features or tweaking algorithms.

+A useful predictor would require much more attention to features.
+For instance, channel statistics (view count, comment count, ...) and other chanel/user information could help with the predictive power of this tool.